-If you are about to graduate, while you may still be able to take up employment offers, it is possible that some employment contracts will be postponed or cancelled.
-Looking for a new job may also be challenging for a while, so you need to know what your options are with respect to financial support and where you stand with bills and banking.
+If you are about to graduate, looking for a new job may be challenging for a little while, so you need to know what your options are with respect to financial support and where you stand with bills and banking.

 What will happen to my student overdraft when I complete my studies?